Skip to content

 Updated on by Georank team

-The United States has a birth rate of 10.7 (annual births per 1,000 people) and a fertility rate of 1.62 (the average amount of children a woman would have during her lifetime).
+The United States has a birth rate of 10.7 (annual births per 1,000 people) and a fertility rate of 1.62 (the average number of children a woman is expected to have over her lifetime based on current age-specific birth rates).

 In 1960, the fertility rate in the United States was 3.65 children per woman — 2.26 times higher than in 2023.